 How state and federal law can help you stay in your home

 The idea of losing your home or place of business can be terrifying.
 Unfortunately, if you have fallen behind on your mortgage payments it is a distinct possibility unless you take prompt action.
 Even those facing imminent foreclosure have several options they can pursue to save their homes, delay the process or surrender the property without suffering the adverse consequences of foreclosure.
-Our Woodland Hills foreclosure attorneys at the Raichelson Law, P.C. can assess your individual situation and determine what your viable options are.
+Our Woodland Hills foreclosure attorneys at the Law Office of Michael H. Raichelson can assess your individual situation and determine what your viable options are.
 We can then help you implement those options through negotiation with your lender, court process or other means.

 Typical options for fighting foreclosure

 Property owners facing foreclosure have several options for avoiding or delaying the process.
 An experienced foreclosure defense lawyer in Van Nuys or Sherman Oaks can help you decide which option is most appropriate considering your goals and circumstances:

 - Mortgage modification — Between legal costs and the reduced price property usually brings at foreclosure sales, lenders stand to lose a great deal of money by foreclosing.
 That is why many are willing to negotiate mortgage loan modifications that allow lenders to keep their homes or businesses in lieu of foreclosure.
 Borrowers in Northridge and Encino must reach out to lenders quickly, however, as the farther along the foreclosure process gets, the less likely the lender is to negotiate.